 - In the assignments you can implement both ways.
-The first way is quite similar to ambient occlusion code wise, so we'll skip it. - For the second way, we have seen all the necessary parts in the lecture about light, but we still need to assemble them...
+The first way is quite similar to ambient occlusion code wise, so we'll skip it. - For the second way, we have seen all the necessary parts in the lecture about light, but we still need to assemble them.. - But that will come at a later point in time!
+Look forward to "next event estimation".